jamescarson3/ctls2017/docs/intro_to_hpc_03.md

 ## Modules

-Definition: Module files contain all the necessary environment variables for running a particular application or providing access to a particular library.
+Environment variables are finnicky, prone to typos, and a lot of work to edit manually. *Modules* make dynamically changing environment variables a lot easier and safer.
+Modules contain all the necessary environment variables for running a particular application or providing access to a particular library.
+In addition:

 * A convenient way to dynamically change the user’s environment
 * Avoid conflicts between program versions, compilers, libraries, etc.

-More info on the TACC implementation of modules [here](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)
+Different clusters have different implementations of modules.
+More info on the TACC implementation of modules can be found [here](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)

-List currently loaded modules:
+To list all of your currently loaded modules:
 ```
 $ module list
 ```